Striking example of Cornelis De Jode's double hemisphere map of the world on a polar projection, first published in 1593.

 While the Malay Peninsula is easily identifiable, and notes the Portuguese trading base of Malacca (secured in 1511), Sumatra is incorrectly identified as "Taprobana", the archaic name for Sri Lanka.
 The Indian Subcontinent takes on an unfamiliar, bulbous form, although Sri Lanka correctly appears off of its southeastern tip.
 The delineation of the coasts of the Arabian Peninsula and Africa are quite fine for the time, emanating from Portuguese sources.

 In the Americas, California is named, and the mythical cities of Quivira and Civola are also labeled.
 The mapping of Eastern Canada and the American Atlantic Seaboard is quite rudimentary.
 Newfoundland is shown, although Labrador is depicted as an island.
-The St. Lawrence River is shown to be of an exaggerated breadth, although 'Stadcona' (Quebec City) and 'Hochelaga' (Montreal), are noted, as well as Algonquin towns discovered by Jacques Cartier, from 1534 to 1541.
+The St. Lawrence River is shown to be of an exaggerated breadth, although 'Stadcona' (Quebec City) and 'Hochelaga' (Montreal), Algonquin towns discovered by Jacques Cartier, from 1534 to 1541, are noted.
 Further south towards Florida, the coasts are bereft of accurate detail, as the map predates John Smith's mapping of Chesapeake Bay and New England.

 Turning to the Southern Hemisphere (to the right), a massive 'Terra Australis Incognita' dominates the projection.
 The Straits of Magellan separate this apocryphal continent from South America, a misconception that would remain in place until Le Maire rounded Cape Horn in 1615.
 South America is shown on a very wide projection, retaining the bulge made famous in the first edition of Ortelius' map of America.
 In the eastern seas, Terra Australis is shown to extend upwards into the eastern reaches of the Indonesian Archipelago.